JRamos1/PrepU-Blog/README.md

 # Second boot camp project -> https://prepyou.herokuapp.com/
 Sign up to PrepU to interact with other students or alumni in your field or on any topic youd like.
+Create or search for a post after signing up